Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Network Decomposition of Trees

-In this section we give two network decomposition algorithms for $T^k$ where $T=(V,E)$ is an $n$-vertex tree that contains a distance-$d$ dominating set $S$ of size $s$.
+In this section we present two network decomposition algorithms for $T^k$ where $T=(V,E)$ is an $n$-vertex tree that contains a distance-$d$ dominating set $S$ of size $s$.
 In our application $d$ and $k$ are constants.
 We assume all vertices agree on the numbers $(d,k,s)$.
-We \emph{do not} need a specific dominating set $S$ be given as an input.
+We \emph{do not} need a specific dominating set $S$ to be given as input.

+We emphasize that the network decomposition that we would like to compute is with respect to $T^k$, but the communication network is $T$.
+All diameter parameters in network decompositions are measured with respect to $T^k$.